 The third case is a closed variant type.
 It gives information about all the possible tags and their associated types, and which tags are known to potentially appear in values.
-The above exact variant type is just an abbreviation for a closed variant type where all possible tags are also potentially present.
+The exact variant type (first case) is just an abbreviation for a closed variant type where all possible tags are also potentially present.

-In all three cases, tags may be either specified directly in the 'tag-name [of typexpr] form, or indirectly through a type expression.
-In this last case, the type expression must expand to an exact variant type, whose tag specifications are inserted in its place.
+In all three cases, tags may be either specified directly in the 'tag-name [of typexpr] form, or indirectly through a type expression, which must expand to an exact variant type, whose tag specifications are inserted in its place.

-Full specification of variant tags are only used for non-exact closed types.
+Full specifications of variant tags are only used for non-exact closed types.
 They can be understood as a conjunctive type for the argument: it is intended to have all the types enumerated in the specification.

 Such conjunctive constraints may be unsatisfiable.
 In such a case the corresponding tag may not be used in a value of this type.
 This does not mean that the whole type is not valid: one can still use other available tags.
+Conjunctive constraints are mainly intended as output from the type checker.
+When they are used in source programs, unsolvable constraints may cause early failures.